 The Society of St. Vincent de Paul – Cincinnati District Council (SVDP) has been providing innovative and practical basic needs assistance and systemic change advocacy for Cincinnati residents in need for 150 years.
 The organization works with those in need, regardless of race or creed, to bridge the gaps in their lives through home visits provided by neighborhood-based volunteer groups (Vincentians in Conferences), and groundbreaking Outreach Center initiatives like the Charitable Pharmacy and Homelessness Prevention program; a network of 11 food pantries; and seven thrift stores across Hamilton County.

 St. Vincent de Paul has the following job openings:

 Help Wanted at Our 7 Neighborhood Thrift Store & Donation Centers!

 Cashiers, stock clerks, warehousemen, sales, assistant managers needed.

 Apply in person at your neighborhood St. Vincent de Paul Thrift Store or fill out the application below.

-A high school diploma or equivalent is required as is a current Ohio driver’s license.
-Post secondary education in social work, human services, or related fields is preferred.
-Strong interpersonal skills; an ability to communicate well orally and in writing; and a comfort and ability in relating to people of different cultural and economic backgrounds are necessary.
+College degree (associate or advanced) and at least one year of experience in social work, human services, or related fields is preferred.
+Leadership experience and English/Spanish fluency is preferred.
+Strong organizational, project management and interpersonal skills, an ability to communicate well orally and in writing, and the ability to effectively relate to people of different cultural and economic backgrounds are necessary.